samkuz/retirement-age/README.md

 ## Known Issues
 - You cannot match a parent table to a child table on columns with the same name
-- You have to specify a database for a Kudu table

 # RetirementAge - LoadGenerator
 LoadGenerator is an application used to create test data to be used as a load test for RetirementAge.